 print("back to main level")

 The code above prints “a is True” followed by “back to main level”.
-Note how control is passed from the first if statement’s True path to the main level based entirely on indentation while in other languages that do not rely on indention, the second if would always execute and would print “b is true” since the second if would evaluate to True.
+Note how control is passed from the first if statement’s True path to the main level based entirely on indentation while in other languages that do not rely on indention, the second if statement would always execute and would print “b is true” since the second if would evaluate to True.

 6.28.2 Avoidance mechanisms for language users